fokosun/funwithflags/README.md

 ## Flags Data Categories
 - All (List of flag objects for all countries)
-- By continents e.g African countries, European countries, Asian countries etc
+- By continents e.g Africa, Europe, Asi etc
 - By regions e.g West African countries, East African countries etc